BerriAI/litellm/docs/my-website/docs/proxy/logging.md

 ```

 An HTTP 400 error will be returned if the content is detected with a value greater than the threshold set in the `config.yaml`.
-The details of the response will describe :
+The details of the response will describe:

 - The `source` : input text or llm generated text
 - The `category` : the category of the content that triggered the moderation
 - The `severity` : the severity from 0 to 10